poorbi/cs6910_assignment3/README.md

 1. Put train.py and model.py file in the same folder.<br>

-2. Please make sure that the unzipped folder of the aksharantar_sampled dataset is present in the same directory as these python file.<br>
+2. Please make sure that the unzipped folder of the aksharantar_sampled dataset is present in the same directory as these python files.<br>

 3. First you will need to run the model.py file as shown below in the terminal<br>
 ```sh